 squirrel on roof

 Compared to many pests we see on Long Island, squirrels aren’t so bad, right?
 They’re fluffy, cute, and always down for a snack!
 Loveable as they may be, squirrels are a major nuisance for Long Island homeowners each winter.
 With their agile bodies, strong legs, and sharp claws, squirrels can quickly cause significant and costly damage to Long Island homes.
-Luckily, by taking the proper precautions, squirrel damage can be prevented.
+Luckily, by taking the proper precautions, this can be avoided.
+So, how do you keep squirrels away from your home?
+Can you prevent squirrel damage?

 Identifying Squirrel Damage

-Inside, it’s quite possible you’ll find these pests taking up shop in your home’s attic, soffits, or eaves.
-When squirrels are building nests, they’ll often damage homes and structures by chewing openings and holes straight through a structure’s siding and eaves underneath.
-They may even gnaw through unscreened chimneys and opt to make their cozy nests there, then once they’re comfortable in their new nest, they’ll move on to chewing up your home’s insulation and wiring, putting your home at risk of fires and shorting out transformers.
+Inside, you may find these pests setting up shop in your home’s soffits, eaves, or even the attic.
+When squirrels build nests, they often leave damage by chewing openings and holes straight through a structure’s siding and eaves underneath.
+They may even gnaw through unscreened chimneys and make their cozy nests there, then once they’re comfortable in their new nest, they’ll move on to chewing up your home’s insulation and wiring, putting your home at risk of fires and shorting out transformers.

-Squirrels are clever creatures, and will go about entering a home through a variety of methods.
+Squirrels in general, and red squirrels especially, are clever creatures and will attempt to enter a home through a variety of methods.
 Uncapped chimneys are an easy target for them, but as mentioned earlier, they don’t mind chewing a few holes here and there to get the job done.
-Tree limbs touching your house?
-That’s an easy walkway for an agile squirrel right to your home!
+Are tree limbs touching your house?
+That’s an easy walkway for an agile squirrel right to your home.
 As with any household pest, any small opening in your house makes you susceptible to squirrel damage.

 How to Keep Squirrels Away from Your House